hamzahyous/comp423-course-notes/docs/tutorials/go-setup.md

 ```bash
 git remote add origin https://github.com/<your-username>/go-tutorial.git
 ```

+!!!
+Note

-- Note: Check your default branch name with the subcommand `git branch`.
+    Check your default branch name with the subcommand `git branch`.
 The default branch is usually main, but older versions of git had the default branch named `master`.
 If yours is not `main`, you should make it `main` with the following command: `git branch -M main`.

 - Now you are ready to push your local commits to the GitHub repository.
 ``` bash
 git push --set-upstream origin main